-If you’re an 'outside' person and find that learning practically is the best way for you, this course is the ideal choice.
+If you’re an outside person and find that learning practically is the best way for you, this will be the ideal course for you.

-You will work through your BHS Grooms and/or Riding pathway qualifications, with the opportunity to complete your BHS Ride Safe Certificate.
-Additionally, you will have the chance to participate in a range of enrichment activities including training, clinics, workshops and trips.
+You will work through your GOLA Health and Safety Exam and the BHS Challenge Awards with the opportunity to complete your BHS Ride Safe Certificate on recommendation by your tutor.
+Additionally, you will have the opportunity to participate in a range of enrichment activities such as training, clinics, workshops and trips.

-You need to be highly motivated and to demonstrate a keen interest in the equine industry.
-Offers of a place on this course are dependent on your:
+You need to be highly motivated and demonstrate a keen interest in the equine industry.
+Offers of a place on the course are dependent on your:

 Attainment of any equine-related qualifications

-Your individual circumstances will be discussed during an interview or at our information evenings to assess your suitability for the course.
+Your individual circumstances will be discussed during an interview to assess your suitability for the course or at our Information Evenings.